-The earning yield method is applicable in following situations for calculating cost of equity capital, d) Capital Asset Pricing Model : [CAPM] Approach
+The earning yield method is applicable in following situations for calculating cost of equity capital,

-- i) When it-is expected that earnings per share remains constant. - ii) In times when the dividend pay out ratio is 100% or retention ratio is zero, i.e., when firm distributes all its profits as dividends. - iii) When market price of the share is effected only by the earnings per share. - iv) When firm expects that earnings on new equity shares capital is equal to present rate of earnings.
+- ii) In times when the dividend pay out ratio is 100% or retention ratio is zero, i.e., when firm distributes all its profits as dividends. - iii) When market price of the share is effected only by the earnings per share. - iv) When firm expects that earnings on new equity shares capital is equal to present rate of earnings.